lammps/lammps/doc/src/molecule.rst

 * *Special Bond Counts, Special Bonds* = special neighbor info
 * *Shake Flags, Shake Atoms, Shake Bond Types* = SHAKE info
 * *Body Integers, Body Doubles* = body-property sections
+* *Lines, Triangles* = corner points of lines or triangles

+Similar to the corresponding keywords, a molecule file can only contain either a Coords, Lines, or Triangles section.
+All of the other sections can only be used in molecule files for atoms.

 For the Types, Bonds, Angles, Dihedrals, and Impropers sections, each atom/bond/angle/etc type can be specified either as a number (numeric